 EarthCheck is the travel and tourism industry’s leading environmental management, benchmarking and certification company.
 It also rates the effectiveness of industry efforts to reduce greenhouse gas emissions (GHG) and conserve natural resources.
 Coco Palm Bodu Hithi, a resort near Malé, Maldives, was recently awarded the EarthCheck certificate.
 The luxury resort was rated against standard EarthCheck Best Practice levels for its contribution to water savings, waste recycling and community commitment, among others.

-If you are travelling over the Christmas holidays, check how environmentally friendly your accommodation is and also consider your carbon footprint when flying.
-And think before buying a Christmas gift for someone, too.
+Think before buying a Christmas gift for someone, too.
 Is it environmentally friendly?
 Has it been ethically produced?
 Could you buy a nearly-new one on eBay or Craigslist instead?